-INFRASTRUCTURE IMPROVEMENTS IN THE PALMETTO/NORTH COUNTY COMMUNITY {Manatee County and the City of Palmetto} Years One - Five The City and County shall direct infrastructure improvements to the Palmetto/North County Community in order to promote economic development, stimulate community investment and increase community pride.
-Improved infrastructure by the year 2005.
+INFRASTRUCTURE IMPROVEMENTS IN THE PALMETTO/NORTH COUNTY COMMUNITY {Manatee County and the Years One - Five The City and County shall direct infrastructure improvements to the Palmetto/North County Community in order to Improved infrastructure by the year 2005.
+City of Palmetto} promote economic development, stimulate community investment and increase community pride.
 MASTER PLAN FOR STREET LIGHTING {Manatee County, City of Palmetto, EZ Steering Committee} Year Two - Five- The City and County shall develop a master plan for upgrading and adding street lighting in the Palmetto/North County Community.
 Master plan and potential MSBU processed.
 SIDEWALK AND STREET IMPROVEMENTS {Manatee County and City of Palmetto, EZ Steering Committee} Years Two - Five Develop a plan and implementation schedule for upgrading streets and sidewalks in need of repair.
 Master plan and potential MSBU.